cisotradecraft/Podcast/README.md

-# CISO Tradecraft Podcast
-Episodes Arranged by Topics
+# CISO Tradecraft Podcast Arranged by Topics

 ## CISO Role
 - [What is a CISO](https://cisotradecraft.podbean.com/e/ciso-tradecraft-what-is-a-ciso/)